 Credit unions are non-profit financial for members with something in common.
 At Crownsavers, the “common bond” is that all members need to work in any of London SE Postcodes in order to join.
 In other credit unions it could be that members live in the same town, work in the same industry or are members of a particular trade union.
 You can also usually stay in the union if you're not in the bond anymore.
 So if you move house or job you may still be able to remain a member.

 Once you’re a member, you can become involved in decision-making by attending AGMs or other member meetings.
 You can also apply to join the board of directors to help run the organisation.

 Benefiting the community

 Credit unions exist to benefit their community.
-There are now around 500 credit unions in the UK.
-About 1 million British people are members of a credit union.
+There are now around 208 credit unions in England, Scotlan and Wales, 1,434,208 are members of a credit union including Junior depositors.
 Members mutually benefit each other as there’s no profit for external shareholders.

 The affordable alternative